 - By adding everything to your written agenda, you create a priority within yourself and self-discipline helps you stick to your priorities.

-If you want to live your life to the fullest and achieve your goals, self-discipline is a must.
+If you want to live your life to the fullest and achieve your recovery goals, practicing tips to master self-discipline is a must.
 Learning how to control your impulses and make strong decisions is one of the best things you can do for yourself.
 This kind of discipline can bring you the life and peace of mind you desperately need.

 Need help maintaining No Contact and achieving your life of freedom from abuse?
-The Essential Break Free Bootcamp is exactly what you need.
+The Break Free Program is exactly what you need.
 Learn more by clicking the image.